AI · The 2026 evaluation

 09 · Register

 AI translates the language.
-The buyer reads the register.
-The cross-border failure pattern is the AI-translated site that reads grammatically correct and commercially wrong.
+The buyer judges the register.
+The cross-border failure pattern is the AI-translated site that judges grammatically correct and commercially wrong.

 10 · Trust